Certurix/Certurix/README.md

 I'm also an open-source enthusiast.
 I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.

 - 💼 &nbsp; Wanna recruit me in your project?
 Ask me on my [email](mailto:certurix@outlook.fr) and I'll answer :)
-- 💬 &nbsp; do you need help or any advice?
-Ask me, and I'll try to asnwer you!
+- 💬 &nbsp; Do you need help or any advice?
+Ask me, and I'll try to answer you!

 # 🛠 **&nbsp;Languages & Tools:**
 <i>Tools, languages, and other things that I like to work with.</i>